 Check out other things to do in West Virginia, if you plan to go on a side trip here.

-- What Makes it Special?
-The cool mountain town of Lewisburg offers outdoor activities, amazing dining options, memorable festivals and unique arts scene.
+• What Makes it Special?
+The cool mountain town of Lewisburg offers outdoor activities, amazing dining options, memorable festivals, and a unique arts scene.

 10. Sugar Hill, New Hampshire